dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 We can make excellent investment decisions on the basis of present observations, with no need to make guesses about the future.
 If great investors like Marks, Buffett, Munger, Lynch etc. can’t make macro forecasts, do you think economists can?
 If you do believe they can, “Where are the economists’ yachts?"

-The first lesson I learnt at Wharton was you can't tell the quality of decisions from its outcome.
+<span class='blue'>The first lesson I learnt at Wharton was you can't tell the quality of decisions from its outcome.</span>

 Dave Swenson says in his book that superior investing requires the adoption of uncomfortably idiosyncratic positions.
 And those two words are fabulous because if you want to be superior investor even if you want to avoid horrible mistakes by definition you must invest differently from the herd.
 You must invest idiosyncratically.
 But by definition these idiosyncratic positions are uncomfortable, why?
 Because markets goes upwards, every stock is getting more valuable everyday, you say it's overpriced, you get out, it continues higher.
 Everybody is making money telling you what an idiot you are to get out.
 There's a book about bubbles and crashes by Charles Kindleberger, he says there is nothing worse your equilibrium to watch a friend get rich.
 Nobody ever identified an overpriced assest and got out only to see if go down the other day.
 General rule, overpriced assets become more overpriced and you have to be able to live with that comfortably.